Unleash/unleash/website/docs/user_guide/unleash_overview.md

 ### System Overview {#system-overview}

 ![A visual overview of an Unleash system as described in the following paragraph.](/img/unleash-architecture.svg 'System Overview')
+@Thomas - we need to review the text here, i updated the image (new: the orange text and one more option/setup)
 - **Unleash API** - The service holding all feature toggles and their configurations.
 Configurations declare which activation strategies to use and which parameters they should get.
 [API documentation](/api)
 - **Unleash Admin UI** - The dashboard used to manage feature toggles, define new strategies, look at metrics, etc. [Create your first feature toggle](user_guide/create-feature-toggle.md)
 - **Unleash SDK** - Used by clients to check if a feature is enabled or disabled.
 The SDK also collects metrics and sends them to the Unleash API.
 [See all our SDKs](sdks/index.md)